 Walking in the forest of BCI, it's easy to notice that the forest above is very tall and complicated.
 It's not so easy to believe that another world exists below ground level.
 In some areas of BCI, the ground is rather bare, and the red clay soil is apparent.
 Some areas have a thin covering of fallen leaves, like the leaves in the decomposer picture gallery.
 The leaves break down into smaller pieces and disappear into the soil.
 But some areas about 18 feet by 18 feet (6 meters by 6 meters) in size are so clear of debris they seem unnatural, like somebody swept the area with a broom.
 Even small plants growing in this area have been cleaned of their leaves.

 Here I can see ants moving in and out of holes in the ground, and most of them are carrying objects.
 I made some notes while standing next to a hole where the ants disappear underground: 'A long line of ants stretches off through the forest, and the ants are carrying small circle-shaped pieces of green leaves, each about a half- inch (a little more than a centimeter) in diameter.
-Some of the ants also have another smaller ant riding on top of their leaf.
+Some of the ants also have another smaller ant riding on their leaf.
 The leaf pieces are cut by ants who use their sharp jaws as clippers.
 The ants work on the leaves high up in a tall tree.
 Even with binoculars I can hardly see where the ants are cutting.
 Each ant cuts a rough circle from a leaf, and carries the piece down to the ground 100 feet (33 meters) below.
 Once on the ground, the leaves are transported a distance of 75 feet (25 meters) to the place where the ants go underground.
 The path they follow is about 8 inches (20 centimeters) wide, and is very smooth, as if a human had cleared a pathway for the ants.
 Actually, there are two major lanes on this trail, one with empty-handed ants moving away from the hole in the ground, and the other with ants carrying leaf pieces toward the hole.
 Some large ants are busy clearing a fallen brown leaf that is lying across the trail.
 They cut the leaf into pieces and carry them to one side of the trail.
 Another ant trail comes from a greater distance in the forest and I cannot see where it leads.
 It is traveled by thousands more ants carrying tiny purple flowers.
 The parade of thousands of tiny flowers looks like people carrying parasols.
 The flower trail leads into the trail of the ants with the green leaf circles.

 This species of ants is one of many fascinating ant species in the BCI forest.
 Other ant species on BCI include the giant "bullet ants" with very poisonous stings, the tiny ants that love sugar and invade the kitchens, the thorn-dwelling acacia ants, the ants that build big homes out of what looks like concrete attached to tree trunks, the predatory army ants, and many others.
 The ants I am observing are called 'leafcutters', or sometimes 'parasol ants.'
 Another name people use tells us what these ants do for a living: 'fungus-gardening ants.'
 These ants are special because they take pieces of plants underground and use them to grow an edible, nutritious fungus, which the ants and their larvae (babies) can eat.
 This kind of food production through decomposition is used by many species of ants, including one species of leafcutter that lives in the Pine Barrens of South New Jersey!
 Maybe some of our readers in South Jersey can make some observations for us when the weather is a little warmer.